 - MFA in Writing

-RICHARD DUGGIN was raised in New England and received his bachelor’s degree in literature and writing from the University of New Hampshire.
-He received his MFA degree in fiction writing from the University of Iowa Writers' Workshop.
-He has taught fiction writing at the University of Nebraska at Omaha for the past fifty years!
-In that time he founded the UNO Writer’s Workshop BFA degree program in creative writing, and the University of Nebraska MFA in Writing Program.
-Duggin’s published work includes the novel The Music Box Treaty, a collection of selected short fiction, Why Won’t You Talk To Me?, and numerous short stories which have appeared in such periodicals as American Literary Journal, Beloit Fiction Journal, Laurel Review, Kansas Quarterly, The Sun, Playboy, and elsewhere.
+RICHARD DUGGIN was raised in New England where he received his bachelor’s degree in literature and creative writing from the University of New Hampshire.
+He earned his MFA degree from the University of Iowa Writers' Workshop, and he has taught fiction writing at the University of Nebraska Omaha for fifty-five years.
+During that time he founded the UNO Writer’s Workshop BFA degree program in creative writing, and the UNO MFA in Writing Program.
+His published work includes the novels The Music Box Treaty, Woman Refusing To Leave, a collection short fiction, Why Won’t You Talk To Me?, as well as short stories which have appeared in such periodicals as American Literary Journal, Beloit Fiction Journal, Laurel Review, Kansas Quarterly, The Sun, Playboy, and elsewhere.
 His work has been cited by Best American Short Stories, Pushcart Prize Anthology, and Playboy Magazine Best Fiction.
-He was awarded a National Endowment for the Arts Fellowship, two Nebraska Arts Council Individual Artist Merit Awards, and artist’s residencies at Ragdale, Yaddo and the Anderson Center for Interdisciplinary Studies.
+He was awarded a National Endowment for the Arts Fellowship, two Nebraska Arts Council Individual Artist Merit Awards, and artists residencies at Ragdale, Yaddo, and the Anderson Center for Interdisciplinary Studies.

-"Stories live inside you.
-The craft of fiction gives them an external life, so others may experience them too.
-To accomplish this, we must pay attention to the smallest matters of craft with the same attention to the details of construction that any artisan pays in wedding form with functionality.
-The rudiments of craft can be learned in a group, but to master our craft we are better served working one on one with a mentor: a book by a writer we admire, a friend whose judgments we trust, a teacher whose experience in writing we can tap into.
-I see my job as the latter.
-My approach to teaching fiction is to determine where each student is, then coach her to go where she wants to be.
-It has always been my approach with students to persist in reminding them that a story, a poem, an essay are made objects.
-They have their own existence outside their authors.
-Find the right form and the subject takes on life and substance of its own.
-Find the proper voice—the most advantageous point of view—and the lives of the characters are illuminated, so that even their most mystical, magical moments become real as flesh."
+"Stories live inside your mind.
+The careful craft of writing fiction gives stories an external life so others may experience them as well.
+To accomplish this, a fiction writer pays attention to even the smallest matters of technique with the same care for the details of construction that any artist pays in wedding form with function.
+While the rudiments of craft can be learned in a group setting, such as a campus classroom, students of writing are better served learning their craft if they study one-on-one with a mentor who is a published writer and a teacher with experience they can tap into.
+My approach to teaching fiction is to determine where my students are in their understanding of the fundamental elements of a good story, and coaching them to get where they need to be.
+As a teacher, I persistently remind my students that fictions are carefully shaped artful objects appealing to the eyes and senses of the reader.
+Good stories have their own existence beyond the pens of their authors.
+Find the right form and the subject takes on life of its own.
+Find the proper narrative voice—the most advantageous point of view—and the lives of the characters are brought to light, so that even their most mystical or magical incarnations become real as flesh to a reader."